-- Employer Confirmation of Job Offer form – signed by employer or employer letter or employer email
+- SPIEP Employer Confirmation of Job Offer – signed by employer or employer letter or employer email by April 8, 2024.

 Multiple Employer Applications; Changing Employers Later

-Applicants may submit applications for funding to work full-time with only one proposed employer in the category which is selected (either public interest or government service).
-You may not apply for funding in both categories.
-Select only one.
+Applicants may submit applications for funding to work full-time with only one proposed employer in the category that is selected (either public interest, government service, or judicial).
+You may not apply for funding in multiple categories.

-Applicants may not work for a judicial placement or for more than one employer during the summer.
-Applicants must have received a job offer prior to submitting a SPIEP application.
+Applicants may not work for more than one employer during the summer.

 Students may apply for one-half of the funding if they are unable to work for the entire summer.
 If an applicant applies for one-half of the funding, they must be sure and check the appropriate box on the application.
-Applications for half- funding are scored in the same way as applications for full-funding.
-Applicants MAY NOT submit applicationsfor two consecutive half-funding awards with different employers.
+Applicants MAY NOT submit applications for two consecutive half-funding awards with different employers.

-- When available, all awarded SPIEP recipients will be notified via email to confirm the date of the Mandatory SPIEP ZOOM Meeting.
-View the SPIEP Mandatory Meeting Presentation (PDF).
+- When available, all awarded SPIEP recipients will be notified via email to confirm the Mandatory SPIEP ZOOM Meeting date.